 What would you do the same?

-Those are great questions, because the first few times I had to answer them it made me think through some of our best practices and some of the mistakes we’ve made along the way (and we’ve made plenty 🙂 ).
+Those are great questions, because the first few times I had to answer them it made me think through some of our best practices and some of the mistakes we made along the way (and we made plenty).

-Holy discontent – I would look for people to help launch the church who have a strong desire for something more in their spiritual life, but who haven’t been able to find it.
+We did and I would still look for people to help launch the church who have a strong desire for something more in their spiritual life, but who haven’t been able to find it.
 I wrote about that HERE.

-Give my vision away – I’d give others ownership in the plant.
-I’d let them decide how we do children’s ministry or what we do to serve our community.
-The more they own the more they’ll be motivated to do.
+I would not be the only person with vision in the church.
+Instead, I would give others ownership in the plant.
+I would let others help decide how we do children’s ministry or what we do to serve our community, for example.
+The more people feel ownership in their work the more they’ll be motivated to do.
 I wrote about that HERE

-Not shy away from church people – Early in our church plant, in an effort to stay true to our mission of reaching the unchurched and so as not to offend other churches, we tended to run from those who already belonged to another church.
-In the process, we injured some people who were also sensing God doing something in their life and we made ourselves very leadership poor.
+To stay true to our mission of reaching the unchurched, and so as not to offend other churches, we tended to “run” from those who already attended another church.
+In the process, we injured some people who were also sensing God doing something in their life.
+We also made ourselves very leadership poor and could have used more experienced help.
 I wrote about that HERE.

-Have you ever started something from scratch?
+Have you ever helped plant a church?
 What are some things you would or wouldn’t do again?